-As we’ve seen, robo-advisors aren’t right for everyone, which raises the question, who is and isn’t a good fit for robo-advisors.
+As we’ve seen, robo-advisors aren’t suitable for everyone, which raises the question of who is and isn’t a good fit for robo-advisors.

 Robo-advisors are one of the three main investing options.
 The other two are self-management and working with a human financial advisor.
 There are a few key things to consider if you’re trying to decide which is best for you.

 The first is how much money you have available to invest.
 Many individuals may not have the capital necessary to meet the minimum investment requirements of many human financial advisors but may want to begin investing.
 This leaves the options of self-management and robo-advisors.